 Two of the most common types of NTDs are spina bifida and anencephaly.
 Spina bifida is a condition in which a part of the spinal cord and the surrounding structures develops outside the body, instead of inside it.
 Anencephaly is a condition in which the brain and skull bones don't form correctly.
 This results in most of the brain being absent.

-Researchers have found that the risk for NTDs is significantly lowered when a woman gets extra folic acid in addition to a healthy diet from 1 month before conception through 2 to 3 months after becoming pregnant.
+Researchers have found that the risk for NTDs is significantly lowered when a person gets extra folic acid in addition to a healthy diet from 1 month before conception through 2 to 3 months after becoming pregnant.

 Folate happens naturally in many foods.
 These include dark, leafy green vegetables, legumes (dried beans and peas), and fruits (oranges, bananas, melons, and most berries).
 But often it’s not enough.
-To help women get the amount they need, the FDA requires folic acid to be added to enriched breads, breakfast cereals, pastas, rice, and other grains.
+To help people get the amount they need, the FDA requires folic acid to be added to enriched breads, breakfast cereals, pastas, rice, and other grains.

-The developing baby needs folate to make healthy new cells, and to make DNA and RNA (genetic material).
+The developing fetus needs folate to make healthy new cells, and to make DNA and RNA (genetic material).
 These are cell-building blocks.
 Folate also is vital to form normal red blood cells and certain amino acids.
 These are important functions during pregnancy and infancy.
 This is a time when cells rapidly divide and grow.